Ueno–Tokyo Line

 The Ueno–Tokyo Line (上野東京ライン), formerly known as the Tōhoku Through Line (東北縦貫線) is a railway line in Tokyo, Japan, operated by the East Japan Railway Company (JR East), linking Ueno Station and Tokyo Station, extending the services of the Utsunomiya Line, the Takasaki Line, and the Jōban Line southward and onto the Tōkaidō Main Line and vice versa.
 While on official maps the line is purple, rolling stock and signage show the line as orange stacked on green, the colours used by the lines it connects.
 The project began in May 2008 and was opened with the 14 March 2015 timetable revision, costing about JPY 40 billion.

 Direct travel was expected to ease congestion on the Yamanote Line and Keihin–Tōhoku Line, and the travel time was reduced by around 7 to 10 minutes because of through trains between the lines of Utsunomiya and Takasaki and the Main Line of Tokaido in addition to through trains that pass the Shinagawa Station on the Joban Line.

 Route

 Graphic illustrating the Ueno-Tokyo Line route.
 Dashed lines show 1.3 km viaduct (now completed) to carry the Utsunomiya and Jōban Lines above the Shinkansen route (grey) which breached the original through line near Kanda Station.

 Beginning from Ueno Station, the project involved re-laying about 2.5 km of existing tracks that formerly linked the two stations until separated near Kanda Station to make room for the Tōhoku Shinkansen extension to Tokyo.
 The gap was reconnected by a new 1.3 km top deck on the existing Shinkansen viaduct near Kanda Station with ramps at either end up from the existing formations.
 Provision was made during construction of the Shinkansen link for eventual restoration of through traffic on the Tohoku Lines.

-JR East built train turnback facilities at Shinagawa Station on the Tōkaidō Line, allowing through trains from Ueno to terminate there and return north.
+JR East built turnback tracks at Shinagawa Station on the Tōkaidō Line, allowing through trains from Ueno to terminate there and return north.